Rev. Julius Cheeks

 Key tracks

-See How They Done My Lord — A quintessential example of the driving, rhythmic intensity Cheeks brought to the Nightingales' recordings.
+See How They Done My Lord — A quintessential example of the hard-driving quartet sound, with Cheeks delivering a masterclass in emotional intensity and call-and-response.